preciofishbone/OmniaDocsG2/_build/html/_sources/release-notes/omnia-feed/6.6/index.rst.txt

 Mobile App Localization
 --------------------------------------
-It’s now possible to translate any label in the mobile app from Omnia Admin.
+Itâ€™s now possible to translate any label in the mobile app from Omnia Admin.
 All languages officially supported in Omnia will also be supported in the mobile app.

 Remember to set your language in the settings of the mobile app.